 CCC aims to promote high standards of employee health and wellness.
 Consistent with the spirit and intent of this commitment, CCC has established a comprehensive policy regarding the use of drugs and alcohol to minimize the risks associated with intoxication or impairment in the workplace.
 The use of alcohol, cannabis, and other drugs can affect workplaces in a number of ways including increasing the risk of workplace injury, absenteeism, diminished quality of work, strain on work relationships, and deterioration in employees' physical, emotional, and mental health.
-Accordingly and as further detailed in this policy, CCC employees are prohibited from impairment when conducting CCC business activities, either at work or offsite.
+Accordingly, and as further detailed in this policy, CCC employees are prohibited from impairment when conducting CCC business activities, either at work or offsite.
 Employees will make every effort to:

-- ✓ Ensure we are fit for work every day. - Take all reasonable precautions to ensure job safety and continuously strive to improve safety. - Work to promote safety awareness and a safety-first mindset. - Emphasize prevention, the removal of unsafe conditions and the elimination of unsafe behavior. - ✓ Follow safe work practices and procedures. - Not compromise health and safety for any reason.
+- Ensure we are fit for work every day. - Take all reasonable precautions to ensure job safety and continuously strive to improve safety. - Work to promote safety awareness and a safety-first mindset. - Emphasize prevention, the removal of unsafe conditions and the elimination of unsafe behavior. - Follow safe work practices and procedures. - Not compromise health and safety for any reason.

-CCC's Health and Safety Policy, Joint Health and Safety Committee Policy, and Alcohol and Drug Policy.
+CCC's Health and Safety Policy CCC's Alcohol, Recreational Cannabis and Drug Policy

-3.2 Diversity and Inclusion
+6.4.2 Diversity and Inclusion

 People are at the core of CCC's success and at the heart of our business.
 CCC's competitive advantage and reputation are enhanced when our workforce and decision-making reflects the principles of diversity and inclusion.
 To support this commitment to a diverse and inclusive work environment, we must:

-- Promote diversity and inclusion within our teams. - ✓ Seek, respect, value and leverage diversity of thought and ideas. - Hold ourselves accountable to share in the responsibility for inclusiveness. - Ensure that inclusiveness is visible in decision-making and behaviour. - Abide by the principle that all of our relationships are based on mutual respect and growth.
+- Promote diversity and inclusion within our teams. - Seek, respect, value and leverage diversity of thought and ideas. - Hold ourselves accountable to share in the responsibility for inclusiveness. - Ensure that inclusiveness is visible in decision-making and behaviour. - Abide by the principle that all of our relationships are based on mutual respect and growth.

-3.3 Discrimination and Harassment
+6.4.3 Discrimination, Violence, and Harassment

-Employees have the right to receive fair and equitable treatment, and are entitled to a harassment-free workplace.
-Each of us has a responsibility to ensure that CCC provides a safe, respectful and inclusive environment, free of discrimination and harassment.
+Employees have the right to receive fair, equitable, and respectful treatment, and are entitled to a violence and harassment-free workplace.
+Each of us has a responsibility to ensure that CCC provides a safe, respectful and inclusive environment, free of discrimination, violence, and harassment.